 - Download the XAMPP installer from the Bitnami website.
 There are 2 versions (5 and 7) these are basically the PHP versions of the server.
 WordPress recommends v7 with the possibility of enforcing it by 2020.
 There are old themes that will not work on v7 and there are new themes that will not work on v5, so to be on the safe side download v7 and use updated themes.

 - Double-click the installer and direct it to install in C:\xampp and agree to all

 - After the installation, you can select to start the XAMPP control panel

-The installer does not put a shortcut to the control panel in your desktop so follow this steps to have it close by.
+The installer does not put a shortcut to the control panel on your desktop so follow these steps to have it close by.

 - In file explorer go to C:\xampp and locate the xampp-control.exe file